Levels in Icarus

 Furthermore, you get experience based on the outcome.
-As an example, you gain experience from mining when you receive the resource rather than executing the action so mining 1 stone grants 30 experience.
-Similarly, you gain experience from felling a tree at the point you break it down to the when you can pick up wood.
+As an example, you gain experience from mining when you receive the resource rather than executing the action, so mining 1 stone grants 30 experience.
+Similarly, you gain experience from felling a tree at the point you break it down rather than when you can pick up wood.

 Lastly, you also earn a 10% experience bonus for nearby teammates completing activities.
-For example, if they fell a piece of a tree and earn 250 experience while you are nearby, you will accrue 25 experience.
+For example, if they fell a tree and earned 250 experience while you were nearby, you will accrue 25 experience.

 Experience Granted by Action

 Loosely speaking, just playing the game more is going to level you at an appropriate pace.
 However, given how experience is granted, there are a few things to take advantage of.
-To level as quickly as possible:
+To level up as quickly as possible:

 - Stay with your team to maximize shared experience, especially when focusing heavily on getting materials such as farming wood or stone for a base.

 - Where practical, specialize in an area so you can complete your activity as quickly as possible to maximize experience earned over time.
 For example, spending early tech on advanced mining tools and talent points on perks that boost those tools.
 This will allow you to mine stone and ore more quickly, thus accumulating experience more quickly.
 This is similar with other areas of the game such as hunting.